AI-Secret-Agent/mvpdemo/README.md

 ### Vercel has a free limit of 10 seconds, if you upgrade it will be 60 seconds which should be more than enough.

-## You can deploy to vercel with one click
+## You can deploy to Vercel with one click,  the personal authentication refuses to work on Vercel so you have to figure out why or find another way.
+It works everywhere else I really don't understand it.

 ### Vercel One-Click Deploy  <a name="vercel"></a>